Isostasy with Love: I Elastic equilibrium: Elastic isostasy

-Although the topographic ratio is not directly observable, it has the merit of being independent of the internal structure below the shell (with the exception of the density contrast between the shell and the top of the ocean).
+The ZDI topographic ratio is independent of the internal structure below the shell (save for the density contrast between the shell and the top of the ocean).
 I checked this property analytically for the incompressible body with three homogeneous layers (see Section~\ref{ZDI3layers}), and numerically for models with ocean and core stratified in two layers.
-Similarly to $\mu$-invariance, I will conjecture that this property is generally valid for ZDI topographic ratios (it cannot be extended to the shape ratio and compensation factor, because these are related to the topographic ratios by the coefficients $(a,b,c,d)$ depending on the internal structure below the shell).
-The ZDI topographic ratio reads
+Similarly to $\mu$-invariance, I will conjecture that this property is generally valid.
+For an incompressible body with three homogeneous layers, the ZDI topographic ratio is given by a simple analytical formula (Eq.~(\ref{TopoRatioZDI})), from which the shape ratio and compensation factor can easily be generated (Appendix~\ref{AppendixIsoRatiosIncompressible}).
+If the core is rigid, the ZDI isostatic ratios have the same thin shell limit as Dahlen's thin shell isostasy (Eq.~(\ref{TopoRatioZDIthinshell})).